Cam Newton will make the Patriots’ offense different. The fun part will be finding out how.

 A running quarterback opens a different world of options to an offense, but as Belichick employed Brady for essentially the entirety of his New England tenure, Belichick did not have one at his disposal.
 It was a situation any coach would love — the Patriots won six Super Bowls while their versatile offensive system and Brady’s skills from the pocket amplified each other — but one that has paved the way for the most compelling tactical subplot of the NFL season: How Belichick deploys Cam Newton, a quarterback opposite in style from Brady.

-When the Patriots opportunistically signed Newton, a former MVP whom the Carolina Panthers released after he missed almost all of last season with a foot injury, it gave Belichick, a Hall of Famer with nearly five decades in the league, a new kind of player.
+When the Patriots opportunistically signed Newton, a former MVP whom the Carolina Panthers released after he missed almost all of last season with a foot injury, it gave Belichick, a future Hall of Famer with nearly five decades in the league, a new kind of player.
 In his New England debut Sunday, a 21-11 victory over the Miami Dolphins, Newton ran 15 times for 75 yards.
 In 286 regular season games, Brady never once ran for half that many.

 The Patriots’ fundamental ethos will not change.
 As they did with Brady, the Patriots will evaluate an opponents’ defensive weaknesses and utilize Newton’s strengths as they best they can to exploit them, developing singular game plans on a weekly basis.
 The Patriots are devoted to players, not playbooks.
 The fascinating part will be watching how that looks with a quarterback of Newton’s unique blend of talent.

-“This is an evolution of the creativity within the staff, and it gives them a chance to redefine who they are offensively,” said longtime NFL executive and Belichick confidante Mike Lombardi, who worked as a front office assistant for the Patriots from 2014 to 2016.
+“This is an evolution of the creativity within the staff, and it gives them a chance to redefine who they are offensively,” said Mike Lombardi, a longtime NFL executive and Belichick confidante who worked as a front office assistant for the Patriots from 2014 to 2016.
 “They’re starting over, too.
 The story is their ability to adapt to their talent.”

 Over the years, Belichick has frequently expressed high regard for the challenge dual-threat quarterbacks pose.
 Newton, the Houston Texans’ Deshaun Watson and the Baltimore Ravens’ Lamar Jackson have all given Belichick fits in recent seasons.
 Therefore, it stood to reason that Belichick was intrigued by the idea of designing an offensive system around one himself.
 But coaches and executives who have worked with Belichick say that’s not quite true.